ABOUT WILLS & PROBATE

 Yes.
 You can create your own will online but it’s a good idea to ask a solicitor to review your will to make sure everything is in order.
 If a will isn’t signed and witnessed properly, it will be invalid.

-Keep your will valid and up to date as your legal rights change, specifically if you marry, divorce or separate; have children or grandchildren; if your spouse or beneficiaries die; or if you have a significant change in financial circumstances.
+Keep your will valid and up to date as your legal rights change, specifically if you marry, divorce, or separate; have children or grandchildren; if your spouse or beneficiaries die; or if you have a significant change in financial circumstances.

-If you die intestate or your will is invalid, an administrator appointed by the court pays your bills and taxes from your assets, then distributes the remainder, based on a pre-determined formula, which may not be how you intended your assets to be distributed.
+If you die intestate or your will is invalid, an administrator appointed by the court pays your bills and taxes from your assets, and then distributes the remainder, based on a pre-determined formula, which may not be how you intended your assets to be distributed.
 If you die intestate and don’t have any living relatives, your estate is paid to the state government.

 It’s a good idea to get your Will checked by a solicitor or Public Trustee to make sure it’s been done properly.
 If your will isn’t done properly, it will be invalid.